Mindfulness is the buzz at the moment. But what exactly is it? And is it useful for eating?

 Mindfulness, or the awareness of the present moment, is good for our health.
 When it comes to food, mindfulness helps us to listen to our bodies more.
 Mindful eating leads to greater enjoyment of food and mealtimes.

-Kids are born with the fantastic ability to eat intuitively.
-They cry when they are hungry and stop eating and drinking when they are full.
+We are all born with the fantastic ability to eat intuitively.
+To eat when we are hungry and stop when we are satisfied.
+A baby will cry when hungry and stop eating and drinking when they are full.
 As we age, there is a tendency to lose this ability (or more accurately – override this ability).
-We need to help our kids manage in this world of excess.
-We need to teach our kids to listen to their internal hunger signs.
+We need to help our children manage in this world of excess.
+We need to help our kids to listen to their internal hunger signs.
 To eat with awareness.

-So let’s try some mindful eating to encourage you and your kids to enjoy your food more?
+So let’s try some mindful eating to encourage you and your family to enjoy your food more, be more competent eaters and have happier family mealtimes.

 Top tips for mindful eating for families

 When you are showing your kids the way- perhaps try a ‘Grace’ of sort- no need to make it spiritual unless you would like to.
-Just a simple ‘Why don’t we all have a think about and be thankful for having this beautiful food on the table?’ or ‘Let’s all thank mum/dad for cooking this wonderful food today.’
+Just a simple ‘Why don’t we all have a think about and be thankful for having this beautiful food on the table?’ or ‘Let’s all thank mum/dad for cooking this wonderful food today’ or “Before we eat let’s take a breathe and a look at the meal”.
+A moment to be present in the meal.
+You can also have lead up activities to get your children ready to come to the table and eat (more here).

-Turn off the tv, put your mobile and ipad in the dinner bowl, take a break from the computer.
+Turn off the tv, put your mobile and ipad away, take a break from the computer.
 Concentrate on eating and mealtime conversation.
-If you take a lead role as a parent to not have distractions, you may be pleasantly surprised that the kids are happier to follow.
-A nice ritual we like to have is to have a dinner candle (helps keep little ones interested to stay at the table) or some nice soft dinner music.
+If you role model, you may be pleasantly surprised that the kids are happier to follow.
+A nice ritual we like to have is to have a dinner candle (helps keep little ones interested to stay at the table) which we keep at the table and light just before dinner or you might like some nice soft dinner music in the background.
+Or just some nice conversation about your day.

 Take a look at the food you are about to eat.
 Notice the colour, the texture.